 Annals Britannica offers an easy-to-read (or hear!) source where new and old citizens of these islands can explore events, personalities, etc. involved in the foundation and development of their country.
 Each chapter consists of an introductory Review of the unfolding political and social scene and its historical context .
 The Review is accompanied by a comprehensive year-by-year Timeline listing events, personalities, etc. which have had some significance in the development of Britain, and its effect on the wider world.

 This rich tapestry of what has gone into making Britain and its people naturally lists all sorts of notable events such as the Black Death, the Religious Reformation, the Civil War, the Industrial Revolution, the Blitz, the Brexit Referendum and much, much more.
 It also records the historical development of Britain’s unique unwritten constitution which gradually curtailed the almost absolute powers of our early rulers and eventually transformed into the constitution which constantly evolves to protect us today.
 The people and events contributing to the essential differences of English, Irish, Scottish and Welsh nationalities are explored and the religious rivalries which played an important part in the development of our countries are examined.
 The long history of national disputes which still enliven relations within these islands, and the movements for separatism are also acknowledged.

 Annals is merely a brief outline of Britain’s progress through successive period of time and has no intention of giving a detailed examination of the past.
 If anything here provokes readers to explore or question the matter further, I recommend they consult libraries and online sites where they will find much more information with which to develop a more completely informed opinion.
-However, it is my hope that a wide range of people, from young students to older folk remembering times past, will find information and enjoyment from this portrayal of Britain and its long history.
+However, it is wise to remember Hilary Mantell’s words: ‘History is not the past – it is a method we have evolved of organising our ignorance of the past.’ it is my hope that a wide range of people, from young students to older folk will find some information and enjoyment from this portrayal of Britain and its long history.